JacobBumgarner/VesselVio/Build.md

 rank: 4
 ---

-If you are unable to run the packaged VesselVio app, or if the packaged app versions are newer than your computer's OS version, this page is for you.
-Below are instructions detailing how to install the needed files to run VesselVio from the terminal or to build your own version of a stand-alone VesselVio application.
+If you are unable to run the bundled VesselVio app, this page is for you.
+Below you'll find detailed instructions explaining how to download the necessary files and then run the application from your terminal.

+We've tried to make this process as simple as possible!
+By the end, you should be able to run the app with a single line of code.
+Please [contact us](mailto:vesselvio@gmail.com) if you need help or have questions.

 If you're using a PC, follow the [Windows Build Instructions](#windows-build-instructions) guide.

 If you're using a Mac, follow the [MacOS Build Instructions](#macos-build-instructions) guide.

-## Windows Build Instructions
+## Windows Command Prompt Instructions
-First you'll need to install python 3.8.8.
+First, you'll need to install python 3.8.8.
 This can be <a href="https://xkcd.com/1987/" target="_blank">messy</a> if you've got python installed elsewhere or if you don't have an environment manager.

-We typically use an environment manager: pyenv.
-For Windows, we install pyenv using Git.
+We use an environment manager: pyenv.
+You can install pyenv on Windows by using Git.
 If you've already got a python environment setup, skip to step 4.

 1. Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) as directed by the developers.

 2. Install [pyenv-winows](https://github.com/pyenv-win/pyenv-win) as directed by the developers or by following the instructions below.
-   - Paste the following code into your command prompt
+   - Paste the following command into your command prompt
 ```markdown
 git clone https://github.com/pyenv-win/pyenv-win.git "%USERPROFILE%\.pyenv"
 ```
-   - In a powershell, paste the following commands:
+   - Paste the following commands into a powershell.
 ``` markdown
 [System.Environment]::SetEnvironmentVariable('PYENV',$env:USERPROFILE + "\.pyenv\pyenv-win\","User")
 [System.Environment]::SetEnvironmentVariable('PYENV_HOME',$env:USERPROFILE + "\.pyenv\pyenv-win\","User")
 [System.Environment]::SetEnvironmentVariable('path', $env:USERPROFILE + "\.pyenv\pyenv-win\bin;" + $env:USERPROFILE + "\.pyenv\pyenv-win\shims;" + [System.Environment]::GetEnvironmentVariable('path', "User"),"User")
 ```
-   - Restart your terminal, and type the following to ensure pyenv was installed correctly.
+   - Restart your command prompt, and then paste the command below to ensure pyenv was installed correctly.
+A version # will show if the installation worked.
 ```markdown
 pyenv --version
 ```
-   - If the installation was successful, type the following into your terminal
+   - If the installation was successful, paste the following into the command prompt to finish the installation.
 ```markdown
 pyenv rehash
 ```
    - Restart your terminal

-3. Install python 3.8.8
+3. Install python 3.8.8 by pasting the command below into your command prompt.
 ```markdown
 pyenv install 3.8.8
 ```
-   - Activate the 3.8.8 version.
-If you're using VesselVio from the terminal, you'll have to do this each time you restart your terminal and want to run VesselVio.
+   - Activate python version 3.8.8.
 ```markdown
 pyenv activate 3.8.8
 ```